containers/nri-plugins/docs/memory/memory-qos.md

 This configuration defines the following.

-- If a container belogs to the memory QoS class `bronze` has allocated half of the memory of its `resources.limits.memory`, next allocations will cause kernel to swap out corresponding amount of container's memory.
+- If a container belongs to the memory QoS class `bronze` has allocated half of the memory of its `resources.limits.memory`, next allocations will cause kernel to swap out corresponding amount of container's memory.
 In other words, when container's memory usage is